Welcome to Year 1

 Wider Curriculum

 Our curriculum is designed to develop the whole child and provide opportunities to harness and develop all talents and interests.
-Through provision and direct teaching we ensure all aspects of the curriculum are broad and balanced.
+Through trips, visitors and direct teaching, we ensure all aspects of the curriculum are broad and balanced.
 We make use of a wide range of teaching and learning approaches that make use of our whole school environment and offer experiences and opportunities that develop their ‘Cultural Capital’.
 This is the knowledge that develops children into rounded individuals with a rich and deep understanding of the world around them.

 Our curriculum is designed to develop the whole child and provide opportunities to harness and develop all talents and interests.
-Through provision and direct teaching we ensure all aspects of the curriculum are broad and balanced.
+Through trips, visitors and direct teaching, we ensure all aspects of the curriculum are broad and balanced.
 We make use of a wide range of teaching and learning approaches that make use of our whole school environment and offer experiences and opportunities that develop their ‘Cultural Capital’.
 This is the knowledge that develops children into rounded individuals with a rich and deep understanding of the world around them.

 Parent Partnership